(A) Policy statement and purpose

 Witnesses are persons who observed the acts in question or have information relevant to the incident.
 A witness may not participate solely to speak about an individuals character unless relevant.

 The investigator will give each identified witness the opportunity to discuss the investigation process and participate in an interview.
-After the interview, the investigator will provide each witness a draft summary of their statement for their review and comment.
+After the interview, the investigator will provide each witness a summary of their statement from the preliminary investigation report for their review and comment.

 The investigator will provide a written summary of each witnesss interview to the complainant and the respondent for their review and comment.
 The summary will identify the witness by name and by their relationship to each other person and the university.

-The investigator will provide this information in or with the draft investigation report.
+The investigator will provide this information in or with the preliminary investigation report.

-If the university learns of a concurrent criminal investigation, BGSUs investigator will inform the criminal investigator that a university investigation is in progress; inquire into the status of the criminal investigation and determine whether law enforcement officials will make any evidence available to the university.
+If the university learns of a concurrent criminal investigation, the title IX coordinator or designee will inform the criminal investigator that a university investigation is in progress; inquire into the status of the criminal investigation and determine whether law enforcement officials will make any evidence available to the university.

 Upon request, BGSU may agree to defer part or all of its investigation until law enforcement evidence gathering is complete.